 Challenge number Detail of challenge 1 Being able to speak clearly, understand and use language well, and communicate socially with others are building blocks to success in life.
 Difficulties with speech, language and communication can affect a child's ability to form friendships and maintain their social and emotional wellbeing.
 The effect of continuing speech, language and communication difficulties can build and become more established if left unaddressed.
 This can continue into adulthood, seriously affecting quality of life and can contribute to unemployment, social isolation, mental health issues and criminal activity.
-2 Lower ability pupils who are eligible for PP are making less progress than middle and higher ability pupils across Key Stage 1.
-3 A number of PP children also have SEND, mental health and attachment needs which may impact on academic progress 4 Lower rates of progress for PP children who could attain greater depth in writing 5 Low levels of resilience for some pupils (including those eligible for PP).
+2 Lower ability pupils who are eligible for PP are making less progress than middle and higher ability pupils across Key Stage 1 and Key Stage 2.
+50% of the current Year 6 cohort are not on track for age related expectations.
+3 A number of PP children also have SEND, mental health and attachment needs which may impact on academic progress 4 Lower rates of progress for PP children who could attain greater depth in maths.
+5 Low levels of resilience for some pupils (including those eligible for PP).